 #3 – Not Being Presentable

-While you might have spent a lot of time at college wearing the clothes you want, this can become a bad habit over the years, and it’s important that you make a good first impression with your new employees.
-Whether you’re handing in a résumé or attending an interview, make sure you’re looking professional.
+While you might have spent a lot of time at college wearing the clothes you want, this can become a bad habit over the years, and you must make a good first impression with your new employees.
+Whether handing in a résumé or attending an interview, make sure you’re looking professional.

 #4 – Not Being Creative